python/cpython/Doc/howto/pyporting.rst

 consider.

 One is make sure you have a robust test suite.
-You need to make sure everything continues to work, just like when you support a new minor version of Python.
+You need to make sure everything continues to work, just like when you support a new minor/feature release of Python.
 This means making sure your test suite is thorough and is ported properly between Python 2 & 3.
-You will also most likely want to use something like tox_ to automate testing between both a Python 2 and Python 3 VM.
+You will also most likely want to use something like tox_ to automate testing between both a Python 2 and Python 3 interpreter.

 Two, once your project has Python 3 support, make sure to add the proper classifier on the Cheeseshop_ (PyPI_).
 To have your project listed as Python 3